portoio/PWiT/content/profiles/ana-silva.md

 current job limit you.
 Groups like [Geek Girls Portugal](http://www.geekgirlsportugal.pt/) (formerly Portugal Girl Geek Dinners) and many others are a good place to start.
 Meetups like the [Porto Startup Coffee](https://www.meetup.com/PortoStartupCoffee/) are great experiences.
 Also, don’t be afraid to reach out to people in tech (male or female) that inspire you and ask them how they started.
-And, of course, check [Portuguese Women in Tech](http://pwit-cms.netlify.com/) J
+And, of course, check [Portuguese Women in Tech.](http://pwit-cms.netlify.com/)

 --